rawitat/gtypist_lessons/programming_quotes.typ

 I:Edsger W. Dijkstra
 S:Using PL/I must be like flying a plane with 7,000 buttons, switches, and :handles to manipulate in the cockpit.

+*:LEGACY_24
+I:Edsger W. Dijkstra
+S:When FORTRAN has been called infantile disorder, PL/I, with its growth :characteristics of a dangerous tumor, could turn out to be a fatal disease.

+*:LEGACY_25
+I:Edsger W. Dijkstra
+S:PL/I, "the fatal disease", belongs more to the problem set than :to the solution set.

+*:LEGACY_26
+I:Bruce Powel Douglass
+S:C treats you like a consenting adult.
+Pascal treats you like a naughty child.
+ :Ada treats you like a criminal.

+*:LEGACY_27
+I:Bill Joy
+S:There are a couple of people in the world who can really program in C or :FORTRAN.
+They write code in less time than it takes for other programmers.
+ :Most programmers aren't that good.
+The problem is that those few programmers :who crank out code aren't interested in maintaining it.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU